lablup/callosum/README.md

 Callosum
 ========

+An RPC Transport Library

-Asynchronous multi-channel order-preserving RPC and data streaming library
+It provides an asynchronous multi-channel order-preserving message and data streaming transport for *upper* RPC layers (e.g., Apache Thrift) by wrapping *lower* transport implementations (e.g., ZeroMQ).

-*Corpus callosum* is a bundle of neuron fibers that connects two hemispheres of a human brain.
+*Corpus callosum* is a bundle of neuron fibers that connects two cerebral hemispheres of a human brain.

 Features
 --------